xoxor4d/iw3sp-mod-rtx/README.md

 My actual remix-mod with enhanced materials, meshes and lights can be found over at ModDB:
 [https://www.moddb.com/mods/cod4-mp-rtx-remix-iw3xo](https://www.moddb.com/mods/cod4-mp-rtx-remix-iw3xo)

-(the `rtx-remix` directory currently contains small and simple sp-specific changes that are not part of the ModDB release)`
+(the `rtx-remix` directory contains small and simple sp-specific changes that are not part of the ModDB release) (read the included README)

 </div>